Skip to footer content

 Why Are These Configuration Settings Important?

 The configuration settings ensure Azure deployment success.
-LinuxAndDockerDependenciesAutoConfig configures Chrome dependencies properly, while disabling GPU mode prevents serverless rendering issues.
-Setting deployment directory to /tmp provides write access in restricted Azure Functions environments.
-For custom licensing configurations, see our licensing guide.
-Understanding rendering options helps improve PDF output quality.
+LinuxAndDockerDependenciesAutoConfig configures Chrome dependencies correctly, while disabling GPU mode prevents serverless rendering issues.
+Setting the deployment directory to /tmp provides write access in restricted Azure Functions environments, which is a common source of "access denied" errors.

 Example Output PDF File